httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Document Structure

-This document describes Digest integrity for HTTP and is structured as follows:
+This document is structured as follows:

 - {{representation-digest}} describes concepts related to representation digests,